-There are two ways you can put these tips into action with us, by making decisions about what is best for your circumstances with the help of an NFU Mutual Financial Adviser, with our advised service, or by making those decisions yourself, through our non-advised service.
+There are two ways you can put these tips into action with us, by making decisions about what is best for your circumstances with the help of an NFU Mutual Financial Adviser, with our advised service, or by making those decisions yourself, through our self-investor service.

 Our advised service provides the help of NFU Mutual Financial Advisers who can help you plan your retirement based on your personal cricumstances.
-Our non-advised service is designed for people who have carried out an assessment of their own personal circumstances and know the type of pension they want and how much they would like to invest.
+Our self-investor service is designed for people who have carried out an assessment of their own personal circumstances and know the type of pension they want and how much they would like to invest.